fstubner/npm-run-mcp-server/README.md

 - **Universal package manager support** - npm, pnpm, yarn, and bun
 - **Deterministic execution** - Scripts run in the correct directory with proper package manager
 - **Ready integrations** - Works with GitHub Copilot Chat, Claude, Cursor

-Instead of agents guessing commands or asking what scripts are available, they can automatically discover and execute your build, test, deploy, and custom workflows through a standardized MCP interface.

 ## Table of Contents